Background of the undesirable developments - an overview

 According to recent estimates, a total of around 20 million slaves were landed in America.
 If one adds the losses in slave hunting and sea transport, a total of 40 million Africans are likely to have been affected by the European slave trade (2, p.
 56).

-By the way, more black slaves were carried off to North Africa and the Middle East by Arab slave hunters and slave traders in the course of the centuries - in some cases still today - than by Europeans to the "New World".
-An unheard of blood toll for sub-Saharan Africa.
+Over the centuries, Arab slave hunters and slave traders have taken significantly more black slaves to North Africa and the Middle East than Europeans have taken to the "New World".
+An unheard-of blood toll for Black Africa.

 The Atlantic triangular trade amassed the capital that made it possible to finance the first industrial revolution.
 (Cf. “An eternal, inevitable facility?”
 In “Brief, succinct, curious” page 341).